Top 20 JIRA Interview Questions and Answers

 Answer: Cloning an issue means copying an issue.

-In this condition, a clone of the original issue is created which consist of same information as is present for the original issue.
-Cloning of the issue is done so that multiple users can work on the same issue, however, the operation done either on the original issue or clone issue has no effect on each other.
+In this case, a clone of the original issue is created which contains the same information as is present for the original issue.
+Cloning of an issue is done so that multiple users can work on the same issue, however, the operations done on either the original issue or the cloned issue have no effect on each other.

-All the information of the original issue are cloned expect few as mentioned below:
+All the information from the original issue is cloned except for a few as mentioned below:

 Let us see how to create a clone of an issue:

-a) Open any issue by searching with an issue id or create any new issue id.
+a) Open any issue by searching with an issue id or create a new issue id.

 b) On the right-hand side of the issue description screen, you will see “…”.
 Click on it and options are displayed.